Cheapest VoIP Providers 2025: Top Cheap Phone Plans For UK Businesses

 Max £25 eDiscovery for calls, voicemails, and text messaging records, Company wide call recording CRM integrations, Advanced reporting

-Costing £10 per user per month, Vonage Express (its cheapest plan) has a nearly identical cost to NBC and Google Voice.
-Although is £3 per user, per month more expensive than bOnline’s cheapest offering, we think it’s still solid value for money.
+Costing £10 per user per month, Vonage Express (its cheapest plan) has a nearly identical cost to NBC and Google Voice’s cheapest packages.
+Although it’s £3 per user, per month more expensive than bOnline’s cheapest offering, we think it’s still solid value for money.

 For that price, you’ll get use of a desktop and mobile app with over 30 calling features to use on a metered calling allowance.
 Those features include call reporting, screening, holding (with music on hold), parking, waiting, flipping, forwarding and blocking, plus voicemail to email.

-Each user has a dynamic caller ID and can be tagged by other users into a call.
+Each user has a dynamic, local caller ID and can be tagged by other users into a call.
 While, you’ve also got a dashboard with basic analytics and call logs, plus an admin portal to set user permissions.
+Like RingCentral Essentials, Vonage’s team messaging is built into its VBC mobile and desktop apps so your team can keep in touch with one another instantly, which not all cheap plans discussed here offer.

 Vonage call dashboard on its software

-Vonage has a intuitive call dashboard that can be accessed as part of all its plans - Source: Vonage
+Vonage has a intuitive call dashboard that can be accessed as part of all its plans - Source: Expert Market via Vonage website

-Like RingCentral, some of Vonage’s more advanced features are locked away at a higher price point than its cheapest Express plan.
+While the Express plan might have the best calling features of these cheap options, like RingCentral, some of Vonage’s more advanced features are locked away at a higher price point.

-All this might deter small businesses looking to integrate their communication systems more fully with other business operations, and potentially limiting its overall value for those needing more than basic call functionality.
+All this might deter small businesses looking to integrate their communication systems more fully with other business operations, potentially limiting its overall value for those needing more than basic call functionality – particularly since you need a minimum of five users.

 What About 8x8?